Move up the hierarchy

-Whether you are looking to move up the hierarchy in your engineering career, are interested in developing analytical skills through applied research, or both, Massey’s Master of Engineering Studies unique aspects will give you a step up.
+Whether you are looking to move up the hierarchy in your engineering career and/or are interested in developing analytical skills through applied research, the unique aspects of Massey’s Master of Engineering Studies (Electronics and Computer Engineering) will give you a step up.

 If you are already working, or your research experience is limited, this qualification will give you the learning you need to take your career to the next level or pursue more in-depth postgraduate research.

 It will help you become an excellent electronic and computer engineer.
 You’ll be multi-disciplinary, have excellent practical skills and be able to design, develop and manage both software and hardware projects.
 You will be capable of working in a team environment to solve problems, from the device level to networks, communication systems and embedded systems.

 In this qualification there is a strong emphasis on embedding computing and electronics technologies in every-day consumer products and the importance of the user interface.

 You’ll gain the ability to: